adaltas/node-nikita/docs/content/metadata/attempt.md

 ## Usage

 The associated value is incremented after each retry starting with the value `0`.
-The following example will failed on the first attempt before finally succeed on its second attempt.
+The following example will be failed on the first attempt before finally succeed on its second attempt.

 ```js
 // Dependencies